Hey, I’m Joe. I joined the Seascape Ecology lab in 2022 as an MSc student in biodiversity, conservation & management.

 My background is in ecological monitoring, and I spent several years working on outreach, engagement, and land management with RSPB Scotland and others before returning to uni.

-I’m currently working on co-constructing maps the seagrasses of Sanday, Orkney using remote sensing and local ecological knowledge.
-This research is a joint project between Oxford and Project Seagrass, aiming to understand spatial distribution and local perception of seagrasses and where they interface with human uses such as fishing.
-I’m working with Dr Lisa Wedding and Dr RJ Lilley to investigate how participatory mapping and remote sensing can inform seagrass conservation and restoration efforts.
-In combining space (remote sensing) and place (local ecological knowledge), I hope to create a more comprehensive view of local seagrass ecology and how and where people interact with it.
+I’m working on publishing our findings to share how participatory mapping and remote sensing can inform seagrass conservation and restoration efforts.
+In combining space (remote sensing) and place (local ecological knowledge, activities, and values), I hope to create a more comprehensive view of local seagrass ecology and how and where people interact with it to support just and effective intervention.

 Outside of my studies, I enjoy diving, cycling, and lying down.